Reading Time: 6 minutes

 The idea of franchises may not be a new one.
 But it’s a type of business that’s often misunderstood.
 Franchising is a huge part of modern business, and it plays a vital role in many developed countries on our planet.
 In this article, we’ll take a closer look at what a franchise is in more detail.
 That includes analysing where franchising came from, identifying some famous examples that you’re sure to be familiar with, and exploring the different types of a franchise you need to be aware of.

-The definition of franchising comes down to the following: it is a business system in which an established company (known as a franchisor) licenses another party (known as a franchisee) to sell its products or services under its brand name.
-In return, the latter pays a one-time initial fee and ongoing fees – royalties.
-The amount of royalties to be paid to a franchisor on a monthly or yearly basis will, in most cases, depends on how much a franchisee makes in gross sales during a specified period.
+The definition of franchising or franchise meaning is a business system in which an established company (known as a franchisor) licenses another party (known as a franchisee) to sell its products, goods or services under its brand name.
+In return, the latter pays a one-time initial franchise fee and ongoing franchise fees – royalties.
+The number of royalties to be paid to a franchisor on a monthly or yearly basis will, in most cases, depends on how much a franchisee makes in gross sales during a specified period.

 In layman’s terms, it’s all about buying a ready-made business that comes with a tried-and-true range of processes, proprietary technologies, and so on.

 What is Franchising by Definition?

 Let’s get to it then.
 What is franchising?
 By definition, a franchise is nothing more than a business technique used to distribute products or services.
 It’s a marketing concept used by certain companies as a way to expand rapidly.

 Sound simple enough?
 In theory, it is.
 Strictly speaking, the definition of ‘franchise’ is the contract or licence that binds two independent parties.
 But there’s much more to it than that.
 These days, the word ‘franchise’ is typically used to describe the business system itself.